 As a major employer in the City and the wider City Region, the Council is committed to reflect its broad social and economic policies in its employment strategy.
-It does so through the Manchester Minimum Wage (see below), m people and its continued commitment to reducing worklessness.
+It does so through the Manchester Minimum Wage (see below), it's policy on recruitment and selection and its continued commitment to reducing worklessness.

-The proportion of Council employees who live in the City as of December 2015 is circa 51%, around 3,602 individuals.
+The proportion of Council employees who live in the City as of December 2016 is circa 51%, around 3,570 individuals.
 This means that they not only serve the people of Manchester but are also direct recipients of Council services and contribute their spending to the wider economy.
-The proportion of Council employees living in the wider Greater Manchester area is circa 91%, around 6,428 individuals
+The proportion of Council employees living in the wider Greater Manchester area is circa 96%, around 6,755 individuals